-It's a federal crime for someone who's been convicted of a felony or domestic violence to then possess a firearm or ammunition.
+It is a federal crime for someone who has been convicted of a felony or domestic violence to then possess a firearm or ammunition.
 The penalty includes a possible prison sentence of ten years.
-But an experienced Nevada criminal defense attorney could manage to get the charges lessened or dropped completely.

-This is an article on the "federal gun ban" law, which is also called the "federal firearm ban."
+This is an article by our Nevada criminal defense attorneys on the "federal gun ban" law, which is also called the "federal firearm ban."
 Scroll down to read about the legal rules, possible defenses, and potential punishments.

-Federal law prohibits people who've been convicted of certain crimes from ever possessing, shipping or receiving firearms or ammunition.
+Federal law prohibits people who have been convicted of certain crimes from ever possessing, shipping or receiving firearms or ammunition.
 These crimes include:

 - any crime that carries a maximum punishment of more than one year in prison, or

 - any crime of domestic violence